saracemal/js-questions-2/README.md

 girl ();

 - the result is undefined because Javascript initialization is unhoisted. when the function is executed, it wll look for a local x variable, but wont declare it yet, and then it won't go ahead and look for a global one.

+28. What will the following code output and why?

+var b = 1;
+function outer(){
+   	var b = 2
+    function inner(){
+        b++;
+        var b = 3;
+        console.log(b)
+    }
+    inner();
+}
+outer();

+Output to the console will be “3”.
+There are three closures in the example, each with it’s own var b declaration.
+When a variable is invoked closures will be checked in order from local to global until an instance is found.
+Since the inner closure has a b variable of its own, that is what will be output.